DNS Requirements

 Wrong IP Address

 Problem: DNS resolves to wrong IP address.
-Solution:- Update DNS record with correct IP

 - Lower TTL for faster propagation